Martin-Lacroix/FSPC/doc/Index.md

 <br />

-The convergence and the time step are managed by individual classes.
-The type of coupling is defined by the presence of the associated class such that `convergM` enables mechanical coupling and `convergT` enables thermal coupling.
+The convergence and the time step are managed by the `Convergence` and the `TimeStep` classes respectively.
+The latter should be given to the `Algorithm` as presented bellow.
+It is important to note that the type of coupling is enabled by the creation of the associated class such that `convergM` enables the mechanical coupling and `convergT` enables the thermal coupling.

 ```python
     algorithm.convergM = FSPC.Convergence(tol)      # Mechanical convergence class